asimokby/microprocessors-logisim-circuits/README.md

 # Microprosessors Logisim Circuits

 ### Circuits
 This repository contains a sequence of 5 CPUs' Logisim designs.
-The designs are taught in the course **CSE4117** at Marmara Univeristy.
-The Lecute notes can be found [here](http://www.marmaralectures.com/).
+The designs are taught in the course **CSE4117** at Marmara University.
+The Lecture notes can be found [here](http://www.marmaralectures.com/).
 You may find this repo helpful if you are taking the course or if you are just learning Logisim.

 These CPUs are named after the evolutionary sequence of animals: Invertebrate, fish, frog, reptile, and bird.
 The properties of each are as follows: